 On 11 October 2022, Urbis submitted a Scoping Proposal to Council.
-The intent of the Scoping Proposal was to provide an overview of the Planning Proposal, outline the strategic and site-specific merits, and identify preliminary environmental considerations for pre-lodgement consultation with Council.
-The Scoping Proposal provided a high-level overview of the existing strategic and statutory policy context of the site and presented the proposed vision for the Planning Proposal, supported by a Concept Urban Design prepared by Architectus.
+The intent of the Scoping Proposal was to provide an overview of the original planning proposal, outline the strategic and site-specific merits, and identify preliminary environmental considerations for pre-lodgement consultation with Council.
+The Scoping Proposal provided a high-level overview of the existing strategic and statutory policy context of the site and presented the proposed vision for the original planning proposal, supported by a Concept Urban Design prepared by Architectus.
 The Scoping Proposal was prepared in accordance with Attachment A of the Local Environmental Plan Making Guideline, published by DPE in December 2021.